virtualzone/discooze/README.md

    ```
 1. Open your web browser and go to: http://localhost:8080

+## Administration
+The administration interface is available at: http://localhost:8080/_admin

+Log in with admin/admin.

 ## Technology
 Discooze is based on the following technologies and frameworks:
 * Backend: Spring Boot, Spring Data REST